zueducator

 · While the text is hugely informative, it has many important shortcomings.

-· There are several intellectual challenges to be solved to truly make the approach informative.
+· Several intellectual challenges must be solved to make the approach informative.

 Infrastructure (C1)